ravendb/bootcamp/src/unit1/lesson5/README.md

 ### Exercise: Confirming that a document is loaded only once in a session

-This exercise picks up right where the previous one, in the previous lesson, left off.
+This exercise picks up right where the previous one in the last lesson left off.

 Change your program to call the `Load` method two times passing the same value as the parameter.
 Then, use the `Debug.Assert` method to confirm the